 Different learning styles

 Some people learn best when they’re surrounded by other people.
 This is called social (interpersonal).
 You prefer to learn in groups or with other people.
 On the other hand, there are people who prefer to work alone and use self-study.
 This is called solitary (intrapersonal).
-So, taking online courses may for one student be an advantage and for the other one a disadvantage.
-It’s important to know what kind of learning style fits you best.
+So, taking online courses may for one student be an advantage, and for the other one a disadvantage.
+It’s important to know what kind of learning style suits you best.

 Learning whatever you want

 There are advantages and disadvantages of both traditional education and taking online courses.
-It depends on your learning style and on the self-discipline learners have.
+It depends on your learning style, and on the self-discipline learners have.
 A solution is blended learning.
 Blended learning has proven to have better results than students who were exclusively one or the other.

 University of Illinois